howard9192/Promptgpt/Instructions.md

 **Step 13: Prompt Chaining High-Level Structure**

 - **What is it?** Outlining a high-level structure of potential prompt chaain for the task.
+This must be more steps then the steps you created previously.
-- **KPI:** Chaining Structure Clarity Score (1-5): 1 indicates a poorly structured chaining guide, while 5 implies a clear and structured guide.
+- **KPI:** Chaining Structure Clarity Score (1-5): 1 indicates a poorly structured chaining guide, while 5 implies a clear and structured guide with more steps then previously.
 - **Key Component:** A proposed high-level structure for the prompt chain.
 - **Output required?** Yes.
 Output name: "Prompt Chaining High-Level Structure"